 Where to Find Swimming Pigs

 You'll find the friendly swine on Pig Beach, the southernmost beach on Big Major Cay in the Exuma Cays, a 120-mile archipelago located southeast of Nassau in the Bahamas.
 With 365 islets, there is indeed a cay for every day of the year.
 The Exuma Cays are among the most pristine Bahamian islands and it’s easy to see why movie stars like to retreat here.
+You can also swim with wild pigs from Grand Bahama, which lies within day-trip distance from Miami.

 How to Swim with Pigs